avendesta/Hatata/README.md

 -- Teodoros Kiros
 -- Suffolk University

-[C7]
--- Seventeenth century Rationalist: On the rationality of the heart.
--- Tedros Kiros

 [C8]
 -- Zar'a Ya'aqob: The ethiopian philosopher founder of "Hatataism" -- Mathias Victorien Ntep